leap-stc/leap-stc.github.io/book/guides/data_guide.md

     f.write("hello world")
 ```

-Another example of a rountrip save and load with numpy:
+Another example of a roundtrip save and load with numpy:

 ```python
 import numpy as np